o-richard/c-problem-sets/README.md

 * Updating in the binary tree
 * Tranversing the whole tree (In order, Pre order and post order)
 * Find the depth of the tree
-* SHow the number of nodes per level of the tree
-* SHow whether the tree is empty
 ```

 * [stack_queues](stack_queues)
 > The challenge/problem/task is shown below.
 ```
 The folder contains
-- stacks.c - The program implements a stack abstract data type using arrays.
+- stacks_array.c - The program implements a stack abstract data type using arrays.
+Allows for 'unlimited' number of stacks.
+- stacks_ll.c - The program implements a stack abstract data type using linked lists.
+Allows for 'unlimited' number of stacks.
 - queues.c - The program implements a queue abstract data type using arrays.

 For both stacks and queues, basic operations are done:
     * Insterting a new item
     * Removing an item
-    * Checking their current total size
-    * Checking if they are empty or full
-    * Checking their topmost element (Queue is FIFO - First In First Out while Stack is LIFO - Last In First Out)
 ```

 * [abstract_data_types_sum](abstract_data_types_sum/sum.c)